garystafford/cd-maturity-model/README.md

 # CD Maturity Model - Gap Analysis Visualization Tool

-Gap analysis visualization tool for the '[Continuous Delivery Maturity Model](https://secure.surveymonkey.com/_resources/28183/23008183/bf361750-7418-458f-85a6-6c07333e4986.png)'.
+A gap analysis visualization tool for the '[Continuous Delivery Maturity Model](https://secure.surveymonkey.com/_resources/28183/23008183/bf361750-7418-458f-85a6-6c07333e4986.png)'.
 Based on model from the book, '**Continuous Delivery:** _Reliable Software Releases through Build, Test, and Deployment Automation_', by Jez Humble and David Farley, available on [Amazon](http://www.amazon.com/dp/0321601912).
-Provides a visual comparison of the six categories of the CD Maturity Model, across multiple applications platforms, business units, or logical divisions within the SDLC.
+This JavaScript-based application provides a visual comparison, based on a radar graph, also known as a spider graph, of the six areas of practice of the CD Maturity Model, across multiple applications platforms, business units, or functional divisions within your SDLC.

+The Maturity Model Gap Analysis Tool is applicable to many discipline, not only Continuous Delivery.
+The application is built to be easily adaptable, by changing the data file.

 [![CD Gap Analysis](https://github.com/garystafford/cd-maturity-model/blob/requirejs/images/CD_example_thumbnail.png?raw=true)](https://github.com/garystafford/cd-maturity-model/blob/requirejs/images/CD_example.png?raw=true)